Want to visit Africa but are a bit worried about safety? Looking for the safest country in Africa to visit? Then this is it.

 Sadly I have not visited Ghana yet but want to someday as it has a rich culture and beaches galore and is the safest country in West Africa.

-The food is also ranked highly and very friendly people.
+The food is also ranked highly and has very friendly people.
 It’s had many decades of peace and no troubles for visitors.

 In West Africa, this is an easy one to visit if you are in Europe as it’s not too far away.
 Previously a French colony it has some of that French charm in its capital Dakar and there are plenty of things to see in the country.